The Life & Death of the El Rancho Vegas 1941-1960

 In the late 1950s there were no stop-lights on the Strip.
 To slow vehicles down, citizens petitioned

 for a stoplight to be placed somewhere on the Strip.
-The first stoplight on the Strip was chosen

 View of the Landmark as seen from the Strip in 1966.
 The Thunderbird is seen in the foreground, soon after its 1965 remodeling, when the entire front was covered by the world's longest neon sign-facade.

-becoming the new towering landmark for Las Vegas - influenced by the original Landmark .
+The Stratosphere Tower would open in 1996, becoming the new towering landmark for Las Vegas - influenced by the original Landmark .

 Looking west at the Landmark, the Stardust, the Riviera and the La Madre mountains, in the distance (circa late 1970s).
 Red Rock Canyon and the beginnings of Summerlin can also be seen.
-The History of Kirk Kerkorian and the MGM Grand
+The History of Kirk Kerkorian and the MGM Grand.

 MGM Grand's night driveway, in 1977.